cpmpercussion/ozchi-2022-miniconf/pages/call.md

 We are planning OzCHI 2022 as a hybrid conference.
 Papers can be delivered in person or as online presentations.
-Accepted submissions will be published in the ACM International Conference Proceedings Series available from the ACM Digital Library.
+Accepted submissions are planned to be published in the ACM International Conference Proceedings Series available from the ACM Digital Library.

 ### Late-Breaking Work and Case Studies